 A dispute is settled by vote to "Change" or "Keep", within the domain and/or skill that was specified when the objection was raised.

-During the vote, any member with reputation in the named domain or skill may stake the "Change" or the "Keep" side with the colony's native token.
+During the vote, any member with reputation in the named domain or skill may stake the "Change" or the "Keep" side with the colony's internal token.